dgaydukov/cert-spring5/files/spring5.md

     * `postProcessBeforeInitialization` - fires before initialization, we can be sure that in this method we have original beans
     * `postProcessAfterInitialization` - fires after init, usually here we can substitute our bean with dynamic proxy
 * `ApplicationListener<E extends ApplicationEvent>` - fires after bfpp and bpp, when we got some events

+`@Order` - not working for BPP, if you want them ordered, they should implement `Ordered`.

 When working with `BeanPostProcessor` or aspects the common problem is nested calls.
 If you have logging through custom annotation @TimeLogging (that handles by custom BPP), and you have 2 methods annotated with it